-See also: ethics, drug testing
+See also: drug testing, ethics

-Further reading: Brown (1980), Burke and Roberts (1997), Lavin (1987), Schneider and Butcher (1993-4), Simon (1991)
+Further reading: Beamish and Ritchie (2005), Brown (1980), Burke and Roberts (1997), Dimeo (2006), Lavin (1987), Schneider and Butcher (1993-1994), Simon (1991), Waddington (2005)

 DRUG TESTING

 Drug testing at an international level was first employed at the 1968 Winter Olympics in response to advances in sports medicine and training around the world.
 There were specific concerns amongst Western nations that Eastern Bloc countries such as East Germany and the USSR were using pharmaceutical expertise to gain an unfair advantage in sports.
 Over the next twenty years, a variety of athletes were disqualified at the Olympics.
 However, it was not until the 1988 disqualification of Canadian sprinter Ben Johnson, following a drug test which showed evidence of use of the banned anabolic steroid Stanzanol, that those outside sport joined the discussion, and widespread debate about drugs and drug testing occurred.